sysant/jumpserver/docs/step_by_step.rst

     $ mysql
     > create database jumpserver default charset 'utf8';
     > grant all on jumpserver.* to 'jumpserver'@'127.0.0.1' identified by 'somepassword';

+    $ mysql -ujumpserver -p
+    Enter password:
+    Welcome to the MariaDB monitor.
+Commands end with ; or \g.
+    Your MariaDB connection id is 8
+    Server version: 5.5.56-MariaDB MariaDB Server
+        Copyright (c) 2000, 2017, Oracle, MariaDB Corporation Ab and others.
+    Type 'help;' or '\h' for help.
+Type '\c' to clear the current input statement.
+    MariaDB [(none)]>
+    以上即表示mariadb安装成功;

 **2.7 修改 Jumpserver 配置文件**